learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/NextJS.md

 ### [References](#references-and-links-1)

 ## Introduction
 This guide will help you understand the fundamentals of Next.js, a powerful React framework designed for building modern web applications.
 Before diving into Next.js, it's recommended to have a basic understanding of React and JavaScript.
-If you need to brush up on React, please checkout our [React page](react).
+If you need to brush up on React, please check out our [React page](react).

 ## What is Next.js
 Next.js is a React framework known for simplifying the development of React applications with a focus on server-side rendering, efficient routing, and improved developer experience.
 Its file-system-based router supports layouts, nested routing, loading states, and error handling.
 Next.js offers both client-side and server-side rendering, utilizing Client and Server Components for optimized rendering.
 The framework streamlines data fetching with async/await in Server Components and extends the fetch API for features like request memoization and data caching.
 Next.js supports various styling methods, including CSS Modules, Tailwind CSS, and CSS-in-JS.
 Furthermore it includes optimizations for images, fonts, and scripts to improve Core Web Vitals and user experience.
 For these reasons it is a popular choice for building full-stack web applications.